 Viral Load Testing

-Viral load testing is a blood test used to determine the presence and measure the level of hepatitis C (HCV) in the blood.
+Viral load testing is a blood test used to determine the presence and measure the level of hepatitis C virus (HCV) in the blood.
 If you tested positive for HCV antibodies, you know that you were exposed to HCV.
 In a certain percentage of people who are exposed to HCV, the body clears the virus on its own.
 However, antibodies to HCV are still detectable.
-It is necessary to do a viral load test, then, to determine if HCV is still in your body.
+Therefore, it is necessary to do a viral load test, to determine if HCV is still in your body.

-- Monitor response to treatment.
+- Monitor response to treatment

-- Determine whether the virus has been eliminated following treatment (usually 12 to 24 weeks after treatment).
+- Determine whether the virus has been eliminated following treatment (usually 12 to 24 weeks after treatment)

-- Predict how well treatment will work.
-A low pre-treatment viral load increases the chances of cure.
-However, with newer HCV treatments, this information is less useful.
+- Predict how well treatment will work (A low pre-treatment viral load increases the chances of cure.
+However, with newer HCV treatments, this information is less useful.)